-Table 8 Blower Speed Chart
+Table 8 Blower S Speed Chart

-Wire Color Motor Speed
+Wire Co lor Motor Speed

 Black High

-Orange Med-High
+Orange ; Med-High

 Blue Medium

 Red Low

 Med-High speed may not be provided on all models.

 - Change the heat or cool blower motor speed by removing the motor lead from the "Heat" or "Cool" terminal and replace it with the desired motor speed lead from the "Unused Motor Lead" location.
-Connect the wire previously removed from the "Heat" or "Cool" terminal to the vacated "Unused Motor Lead" terminal. - 3.
+Connect the wire previously removed from the "Heat" or "Cool" terminal to the vacated "Unused Motor Lead" terminal. - The 115 VAC power supply to the furnace must be turned OFF before making adjustments to the motor. - 4.
 If the same speed must be used for both heating and cooling, remove the undesired motor speed lead from the "Heat" or "Cool" terminal and connect that lead to the open terminal at "Unused Motor Lead" location.
 Attach a jumper between the "Heat" and "Cool" terminals and the remaining motor speed lead.